 B. cinerea genetic resources

-We utilized a previously described collection of B. cinerea isolates that were isolated as single spores from natural infections of fruit and vegetable tissues collected in California and internationally .
-(Atwell, Corwin et al. 2015, Zhang, Corwin et al. 2017)This included five isolates obtained from natural infections of tomato.
+We utilized a previously described collection of B. cinerea isolates that were isolated as single spores from natural infections of fruit and vegetable tissues collected in California and internationally (Atwell, Corwin et al. 2015, Zhang, Corwin et al. 2017).
+This included five isolates obtained from natural infections of tomato.
 We maintained B. cinerea isolates as conidial suspensions in 30% glycerol for long-term storage at -80°C. For regrowth, we diluted spore solutions to 10% concentration in filter-sterilized 50% grape juice, and then inoculated onto 39g/L potato dextrose agar (PDA) media.
 We grew isolates at 25°C in 12h light and propagated every 2 weeks.
 Sequencing failed for 6 out of our 97 phenotyped isolates.
 For bigRR GWA mapping with the 91 isolates genotyped in this study, we utilized a total of 272,672 SNPs against the B. cinerea T4 genome with minor allele frequency (MAF) 0.20 or greater, and less than 10% missing calls across the isolates (SNP calls in at least 82/ 91 isolates).
-For GEMMA mapping, we used 91 isolates with a total of 237,878 SNPs against the B. cinerea B05.10 genome with MAF 0.20 or greater and less than 10% missing calls.
-The overall SNP number was similar when using either reference genome.

 Detached leaf assay